-(c) Instructions: The clerk will provide written instructions regarding the course to any party filing pleadings to commence an action or seeking relief of a nature concerning the subject of the course.
+(c) Payment of Registration Fees and Services of Forms: The clerk will provide written instructions regarding the attendance, registration, and payment of the fee for the program to any party filing pleadings to commence an action or seeking relief of a nature concerning the subject of this program.
+The filing party must serve a copy of these written instructions on the opposing party along with the pleadings.
+The filing party must file proof of service with the court.